harrisoncramer/gitlab.nvim/README.md

 Then open Neovim.
 The `project_id` you specify in your configuration file must match the project_id of the Gitlab project your terminal is inside of.

+### Summary

 The `summary` action will pull down the MR description into a buffer so that you can read it.
 To edit the description, use the `settings.popup.perform_action` keybinding.

 ```lua
 require("gitlab").summary()
 ```

+To attach a file to the MR, use the `settings.popup.perform_linewise_action` keybinding with the popup open.
+The plugin will look in the directory you specify in the `settings.files_dir` folder (this must be an absolute path).

+### Reviewing Diffs

 The `review` action will open a diff of the changes.
 You can leave comments using the `create_comment` action.